Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 #### Q67.
 You are viewing your calendar in work week view and see a thin horizonatal line running IEWING YOUR CALENDAR IN WORK WEEK VIEW AND SEE A THIN HORIZONTAL LINE RUNNING ACROSS ALL DAYS AT THE 2:30 P.M.
 POSITION.
 WHAT DOES THIS TELL YOU?

+- [ ] Your next appointment is at 2:30 p.m.
+- [ ] You have a recurring appointment at 2:30 p.m.on each day of the week.
+- [ ] Your calendar is free from 2:30 p.m. on.
+- [x] The current time is 2:30 p.m.

 #### Q68.
 You have a message in your Inbox that has a blue down arrow.
 What does it mean?

 - [ ] The message needs to finish downloading.